learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 While our previous lessons extensively focused on moving state **out** of individual components, we don't always have to.
 In fact, sometimes it might even introduce more complexity than needed.
-Using `setState()` and "local" component-level state is a perfectly fine choice in most cases.
+Using `useState()` and "local" component-level state is a perfectly fine choice in most cases.

 In general, we should not start out by putting all our state into some form of